webpro-nl/knip/README.md

 }
 ```

-Use `-c knip.dev.json` and unused files and exports for the combined set of files as configured in `entryFiles` will be
+Now use `-c knip.dev.json` to find unused files and exports for the combined set of files as configured in `entryFiles`.
-reported.

 An alternative way to store `dev` configuration is in this example `package.json`: